We are trying something different today.

 Then they will re-bond with another bird or human at the age of five or six.

-In the wild, this helps African greys from breeding with their mother or father.
+In the wild, this helps keep African greys from breeding with their mother, father or sibling.

 Hey doc, thanks for the 53 seconds devoted to foraging and enrichment.